40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]

 Peter Finch Golf

-Peter Finch’s channel has been a favourite of mine for some time.
-I was excited to actually bump into him this year before a lesson at Trafford Golf:
+Peter Finch Golf has long been a favourite YouTube golf channel of mine.
+I was excited to actually bump into him last year before a golf lesson at Trafford Golf:

 But it’s not just Pete.
-His team of happy helpers appear on the channel too, and while the video I’ve chosen isn’t one of their most watched videos, it is is my favourite video of the year from Peter Finch Golf.
+His team of happy helpers appear on the channel too, and while the video I’ve chosen isn’t one of their most watched videos, it is is my favourite video from Peter Finch Golf in recent years.
 Kieran, David, and Jacob take on Pete in a Texas Scramble match over nine holes.
 The prize is a week off work for the guys, or if Pete wins, then he gets to create a post on their personal social media accounts.
 I love seeing and hearing the camaraderie between the four of them; it’s clear that they all love their job (who wouldn’t?)

 gm__golf

-Garrett Clarke was born in Kansas City on April 8th 2000.
-Clarke has been hitting incredible golf trick shots and creating some of the best YouTube golf videos since 2013.
-Garrett is the founder and one sixth of Good Good Golf.
+Garrett Clark was born in Kansas City on April 8th 2000.
+Clark has been hitting incredible golf trick shots and creating some of the best YouTube golf videos since 2013.
+Garrett is the founder and one-sixth of Good Good Golf.

-In 2022 Garrett ramped up the volume of videos he posted on his own YouTube account.
-He posted over 60 videos!
+Garrett has ramped up the volume of videos he posts on his own YouTube account.
+He has posted nearly 1000 videos to date!
 There’s a lot to choose from in terms of picking my favourite.
-Personally I loved this video of Garrett with former world number one and 2023 European Ryder Cup Captain Luke Donald.
+Personally, I loved this video of Garrett with former world number one and European Ryder Cup Captain Luke Donald.

 Matt Fryer Golf

-Matt is another YouTuber like Rick Shiels, who cut his teeth at the Trafford Golf Centre Academy.
+Matt is another YouTuber like Rick Shiels, who cut his teeth as a golf coach at the Trafford Golf Centre Academy.
 Matt is newer to the scene than his two good friends Rick & Pete.

 Here’s my favourite video of Matt’s, and for me this one is all about emotion.
 Again, it’s a hole in one video.
 Not from as far away as Good Good, but this is an absolute “slam dunk” peach.
 Matt’s excitement makes it for me.